Call Us: (708) 450-0705

 This novel treatment of nail fungus, FDA cleared since 04/07/2011, uses a 1064 nm wavelength of laser light to kill onychomycosis causing fungus in the nail plate, nail bed, and nail root.
 The laser is able to penetrate up to 3 mm in depth to ensure that all fungus and fungal spores are destroyed, without any pain or damage to the human tissues.

 Your treatment will consist of an initial evaluation by Dr. Igor Dukarevich or Dr. Claude Harb to make sure that you are a candidate for the laser treatment of onychomycosis with the Cutera laser system.
 Clinical photographs will be taken.
-We will also confirm the presence of the fungal infection either by a KOH stain directly in our office, or a by a PAS stain and fungal culture performed by Bako Pathology Services.
+We will also confirm the presence of the fungal infection either by a KOH stain directly in our office, or a by a PAS stain and fungal culture performed by Bako Pathology Services or 4 Path Lab.
 Your nails will be debrided and filed down to the optimal thickness for laser penetration.
+The Cutera laser treatment will be performed by Dr. Claude Harb, our specialist in the Cutera laser nail treatment.
 During your visit, your shoes will be sanitized with an ultraviolet shoe sanitizer.
-The Cutera laser treatment will be performed by Dr. Claude Harb, our specialist in the Cutera laser nail treatment.
-For a video of a treatment, please click here.
-Three treatments have to be performed: the first at the initial visit, the second at 3 weeks, and the third at 3 months, to make sure that all fungal organisms and fungal spores are eradicated.
-You will also receive a shoe spray and a cream to prevent future reinfection.
+We will also recommend a shoe spray and an anti-fungual nail lacquer to prevent future reinfection.
+The recommended treatment protocol by Cutera and previous studies is three laser sessions about 1-2 months apart.

-Two to three months after the Cutera laser treatments, you will start to see the new and healthier nail grow from the nail root.
+Two to three months after beginning laser treatment, you will start to see the new and healthier nail grow from the nail root.
 For maximum improvement, you will need to wait for the nail to fully grow out, which may take up to 9 to 12 months.
 A chronic fungal infection often damages that nail root and the nails may grow even slower.